November 17th is not at all just an ordinary day in the Czech Republic. It is a very important day for Czechs not only for one but for two reasons.

 As a result of these tragedies, in 1941, the 17th of November was marked as International Students’ Day.
 Fifty years later, on November 17, 1989, history would repeat itself.

 Fifty years after such oppression, in 1989, Czech students organized a demonstration to commemorate the student martyr Jan Opletal and the International Students Day.
-It started off as an officially-sanctioned march but turned quickly into demonstration demanding the resignation of the country’s communist government.
+It started off as an officially-sanctioned march but turned quickly into a demonstration demanding the resignation of the country’s communist government.
 Students were brutally beaten by riot police.

 At least 167 people were injured.
-One student was reportedly beaten to death, and – although this was later proved false – this rumour served to crystalize support for the students and their demands among the general public.
+One student was reportedly beaten to death, and – although this was later proved false – this rumor served to crystalize support for the students and their demands among the general public.
 A number of workers’ unions immediately joined the students’ cause.

 This demonstration, which took place on November 17, 1989, is believed to have sparked the Velvet Revolution which eventually led to the freedom of the Czech people.